- We advise you to exercise normal safety precautions in Macau.

 Where to get help

 Australia does not have an Embassy or Consulate in Macau.
-You can obtain consular assistance, including for lost and stolen passports, from the nearest Australian Consulate-General which is in Hong Kong at:
+You can contact the Australian Government at the Australian Consulate-General in Hong Kong for consular assistance in accordance with the Consular Services Charter.
+Contact details are:

 Australian Consulate-General, Hong Kong